GabrielPadure/eye-tracking-project/README.md

 2. On first launch:
    - **Windows**: SmartScreen warns about an unsigned `.exe` — click *More info* → *Run anyway*.
-3. Your default browser opens at `http://localhost:8765/` showing the AAC app.
+3. Make sure your default browser is set to Google Chrome.
+Your default browser opens at `http://localhost:8765/` showing the AAC app.
 Calibration targets appear inside the app when you start calibration.
 4. Close the browser tab and Ctrl-C in the terminal (or quit the app from the Dock / system tray) to stop.